recyclarr/recyclarr/CONTRIBUTING.md

 First, thank you for your interest in contributing to my project.
 Below is a list of requirements that everyone should follow.

 1. To avoid wasting your time and effort, please ensure all ideas get discussed first.
-Either visit [the Ideas discussion board][ideas] and open a thread there.
+Visit [the Ideas discussion board][ideas] and open a thread there.
 I ask that you do this to avoid the potential of rejecting work already done in a pull request.

 1. **For Markdown changes,** any and all changes must pass configured [markdownlint] rules (see the